ethereal-engineer/lenses/lenses/quoting.md

 1. How much time have you allotted for smoothing visual performance such as scrolling and transitions?
 1. How much time has been set aside for fine-tuning screen layouts, transitions, animations and the like (i.e. "polish")?
+1. Have you planned the part where you run your app through Instruments (Allocations) and check that every single view controller and other object are not victims of a nasty retain cycle bug?

 ### Prototyping